eventnetusa/eventnet/src/_vip/walmart-tour.md

       ready to activate at over 3,500 stores across the country.

-      #### Offering your brand a valuable opportunity to reach consumers where
+      #### Offering brands a valuable opportunity to reach consumers where they
-      they shop, in parking lots and storefronts of the world's largest retailer.&nbsp;
+      shop, in parking lots and storefronts of the world's largest retailer.&nbsp;